8tentaculos/rasti/docs/api.md

 <a name="module_component" id="module_component"></a>
 ## Component
-Components are a special kind of `View` that is designed to be easily composable, making it simple to add child views and build complex user interfaces.
+Components are a special kind of `View` that is designed to be easily composable, making it simple to add child views and build complex user interfaces.<br />
 Unlike views, which are render-agnostic, components have a specific set of rendering guidelines that allow for a more declarative development style.